 In 1880 Pierre and Jacques Curie demonstrated the piezoelectric effect on a quartz sample, which becomes electrically charged when subjected to compressive stress.
 Conversely, when electrical voltage is applied to the quartz it causes a deformation in the crystal.

-The booster, which is optional, is located between the transducer and the sonotrode.
-Its role is to ensure an amplification of the mechanical vibration.
+- The booster, which is optional and placed between the transducer and the sonotrode.
+It serves to amplify mechanical vibration.

-The transducers consist of a single ceramic produced from a homogenous or piezo-composite material.
-For measurement, adaptation layers enable the energy transfer to be optimised in the propagation medium, the whole transducer is then protected by a membrane which is acoustically transparent to the signal.
+High-frequency transducers are made from a single ceramic, either homogeneous or piezo-composite.
+For measurement purposes, matching layers are used to optimize energy transfer into the propagation medium.
+The entire transducer is then protected by a membrane that is acoustically transparent to the signal.

 High-Power Ultrasound